Sony A6600: settings, tips and tricks

 When using multiple fixed cameras to shoot the same subject from different angles, the balance between subject and background often varies.

 This function lets you alter the shape of the selected gamma curve and adjust gradations in dark image areas.
-Range available between Wide, Middle or Narrow.
+The range available between Wide, Middle or Narrow.
 Leven between -7 and +7.

 [Range] controls the luminance range that Black Gamma influences.
 The [Narrow] setting keeps the range close to black, while the [Wide] setting extends the range to gray.
 [Range] should be set narrower when you want to control the quality of dark areas.
 If you want to adjust the overall image tone, [Range] should be set wider.
 At first, it may be a good idea to start from the [Narrow] setting.